How I Work

 • ACE-Certified Personal Trainer — American Council on Exercise

-• 25 years of teaching and facilitation across somatic, creative, corporate, and academic settings
+• 25 years of teaching, instructional design, and facilitation across therapeutic, creative, corporate, and academic settings

 • Formal training as a musician, multi-instrumentalist, singer, and songwriter